mailpile/Mailpile/README.md

 the application can be configured to automatically tag incoming mail either based on static rules or bayesian classifiers.

-**Note:** We are currently "in beta", which means the app's basic features are (mostly) in place and packages are available for popular operating systems, for people who would like to help test and debug.
-For more details
-[follow @MailpileTeam on Twitter](https://twitter.com/MailpileTeam) or [read our blog](https://www.mailpile.is/blog/).
+**Note:** We are currently working towards a 1.0 release candidate.
+Until it is ready, Mailpile is really only suitable for developers who can help us find and fix the last few bugs.
+Our beta releases are obsolete and **should not be used**, in part for security reasons!
+For more details [follow @MailpileTeam on Twitter](https://twitter.com/MailpileTeam) or [read our blog](https://www.mailpile.is/blog/).